-The daytime F_1 layer is not important to HF communication.
+The daytime $F_1$ layer is not important to HF communication.
 It exists only during daylight hours and is largely absent in winter.
-Radio signals below 10 MHz are not likely to reach the F_1 layer, because they are either absorbed by the D layer or refracted by the E layer.
-Signals higher than 20 MHz that pass through both of the lower ionospheric regions are likely to pass through the F_1 layer as well, because the F_1 MUF rarely rises above 20 MHz.
-Absorption diminishes the strength of any signals that continue through to the F_2 layer during the day.
-Some useful F_1 -layer refraction may take place between 10 and 20 MHz during summer days, yielding paths as long as 3000 km (1900 mi), but these would be practically indistinguishable from F_2 skip.
+Radio signals below 10 MHz are not likely to reach the $F_1$ layer, because they are either absorbed by the D layer or refracted by the E layer.
+Signals higher than 20 MHz that pass through both of the lower ionospheric regions are likely to pass through the $F_1$ layer as well, because the $F_1$ MUF rarely rises above 20 MHz.
+Absorption diminishes the strength of any signals that continue through to the F2 layer during the day.
+Some useful F1-layer refraction may take place between 10 and 20 MHz during summer days, yielding paths as long as 3000 km (1900 mi), but these would be practically indistinguishable from F2 skip.

-F, and Nighttime F Layers
+F2 and Nighttime F Layers

-The F_2 layer forms between 250 and 400 km (160 and 250 mi) during the daytime and persists throughout the night as a single consolidated F region 50 km (30 mi) higher in altitude.
+The $F_2$ layer forms between 250 and 400 km (160 and 250 mi) during the daytime and persists throughout the night as a single consolidated F region 50 km (30 mi) higher in altitude.
 Typical ion densities are the highest of any ionospheric layer, with the possible exception of some unusual E-layer phenomenon.
-In contrast to the other ionospheric layers, F_2 ionization varies considerably with time of day, season and position in the solar cycle, but it is never altogether absent.
-These two characteristics make the F_2 layer the most important for longdistance HF communications.
+In contrast to the other ionospheric layers, $F_2$ ionization varies considerably with time of day, season and position in the solar cycle, but it is never altogether absent.
+These two characteristics make the $F_2$ layer the most important for long-distance HF communications.

-The F_2 -layer MUF is nearly a direct function of UV solar radiation, which in turn follows closely the solar cycle.
+The $F_2$ -layer MUF is nearly a direct function of UV solar radiation, which in turn follows closely the solar cycle.
 During the lowest years of the cycle, the daytime MUF may climb above 14 MHz for only a few hours a day.
 In contrast, the MUF may rise beyond 50 MHz during peak years and stay above 14 MHz throughout the night.
-The virtual height of F_2 averages 330 km (210 mi), but varies between 200 and 400 km (120 and 250 mi).
-Maximum one-hop distance is about 4000 km (2500 mi), but it may be effectively longer when the MUF is above 40 MHz.
+The virtual height of $F_2$ averages 330 km (210 mi), but varies between 200 and 400 km (120 and 250 mi).
+Maximum onehop distance is about 4000 km (2500 mi).
 Near-vertical incidence skywave propagation just below the critical frequency provides reliable coverage out to 200-300 km (120-190 mi) with no skip zone.
 It is most often observed on 7 MHz during the day.